vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 *   _rkhcfg.h_: adapts and configures RKH in compile time.

 #### _bsp_
 It contains the source code of BSP for Linux platform.
 It emulates interrupts, implements the communication with Trazer tool and a simple event-loop, which is a non-preemptive cooperative scheduler.
-In the Yakindu’s Standard Edition you cannot include header files, but it is possible to create operations, in which the platform specific C code can be called.
-Within these operations we can call the specific code to interact with the platform, which is located in this folder.

 #### _RKH_
 Here is located the RKH framework's source code.

 ### 4.2 Build
-*   Right-click on project 'paramtertized' in the 'Project Explorer'
+*   Right-click on project 'parameterized' in the 'Project Explorer'
 *   Choose 'Build Project'

 ### 4.3 Run and debug